cognitect/transit-java/README.md

   delegate to TransitFactory to create Readers and Writers with the correct options.

-- Implement a MapBuilder and an ArrayBuilder for unmarshaling these Transit ground types into objects appropriate for the target language.
-In the factory API for creating Readers, use the Reader's com.cognitect.transit.impl.ReaderSPI interface to attach instances of the new library's custom MapBuilder and ArrayBuilder implementations to a Reader before returning it.
+- Implement a MapReader and an ArrayReader for unmarshaling these Transit ground types into objects appropriate for the target language.
+In the factory API for creating Readers, use each new Reader's com.cognitect.transit.SPI.ReaderSPI interface to attach instances of the new library's custom MapReader and ArrayReader implementations to a Reader before returning it.
 This must be done before the Reader instance is used to read data.